Atari Portfolio: History

-DIP Research Ltd. based at the Surrey Research Park in Guildford, Surrey, UK developed the first MS-DOS compatible palmtop PC, the DIP Pocket PC.
-It was IBM PC-compatible at the BIOS level, but not at the IO port level.
+DIP Research Ltd. based at the Surrey Research Park in Guildford, Surrey, UK developed the first MS-DOS-compatible palmtop PC, the DIP Pocket PC.
+It was IBM PC-compatible at the BIOS level, but not at the I/O port level.
 A prototype version was released in early 1989 as a proof of concept.

 Atari became aware of this release, and saw a market opportunity.
 It licensed the electronics & software design from DIP, and applied its production engineering expertise to create a consumer version of the product with a new case and keyboard.

 This product was marketed as the Atari Portfolio in the US & UK, and in other countries later on.
 In Germany, Italy, and Spain it was initially called the PC Folio due to trademark restrictions.
 Atari acquired the rights to the name Portfolio in Germany and Spain, but it was always called the PC Folio in Italy.

 DIP continued to evolve the electronics design (including expansion modules) and all the ROM software, supplying software updates to Atari over the production cycle.
 Its licensing agreement enabled it to source Portfolios from Atari at a reduced cost, which it rebranded and sold as the production version of the DIP Pocket PC in the UK.
 Note the Atari key on the keyboard.

 DIP Research also developed the Sharp PC-3000/3100, released in late 1991.
 The company was acquired by Phoenix Technologies in 1994.

 Officially the name DIP stood for Distributed Information Processing, unofficial it was initials of the founders David Frodsham, Ian Cullimore and Peter Baldwin.

 Prior to founding DIP the founders and several staff members had worked at Psion (company).

 Technology

 The Portfolio uses an Intel 80C88 CPU running at 4.9152 MHz.
-It has 128 KB of RAM, and 256 KB of ROM which contains the BIOS, DOS & Command Shell as well as several Personal information Management (PIM) applications.
+It has 128 KB of RAM, and 256 KB of ROM which contains the BIOS, DOS & command shell, as well as several personal information management (PIM) applications.

 The RAM has 4 KB allocated as video RAM, with the remainder divided between system memory and local storage (the C: drive).
 The LCD is monochrome without backlight and has pixels or 40 characters × 8 lines.

 There is a small speaker on the display bezel.
 In addition to simulated key-clicks, beeps and musical tones, this can output Dual-Tone Multi-Frequency (DTMF) tones which are used by touch-tone phones to dial numbers.
 Telephone numbers in the address book can be speed-dialed by holding a telephone handset against the Portfolio’s speaker.

 Power is supplied by three AA size removable alkaline batteries.
 The computer's memory is preserved during battery changes.
 There is also an optional AC adapter (120 V: HPC-401, 230 V: HPC-402).